ChronoBro/ChronoBro.github.io/CV.markdown

 _A Crack in Nuclear Mirror Symmetry_

-Nuclear and Particle Physics Colloquium
-_A Crack in Nuclear Mirror Symmetry_
+Nuclear and Particle Physics Colloquium at Massachusetts Institute of Technology _A Crack in Nuclear Mirror Symmetry_

 **2019**